mattheww/rmicrobit/README.md

-This is an experimental Rust library for controlling the 5×5 LED display of a [micro:bit](https://microbit.org/).
+This is an experimental Rust library for controlling a [micro:bit](https://microbit.org/).

+It currently supports the 5×5 LED display and the built-in buttons.

 ## Documentation